tanmdoan/ruby-submissions/1406/07_self_directed_project/doan_tan.markdown

 ### [Project Title]

-[If this project gets selected, put **SELECTED** here] GiveStarter
+**SELECTED**

+Together We Help or Volunteered *revised*

 #### Pitch
-1
 [1 sentence that explains the value proposition of the application.
 How would you explain it to a potential business partner, team member, or investor?]

-Volunteering can be costly at times so GiveStarter is an application that helps you raise money to fulfill the volunteering event you want to participate in.
+In efforts to promote more volunteering within communities, this application helps the user collaborate with their friends socially to organize group participation.

 #### Description

 [5-8 sentences about the application, what it'll do, and why it should exist]

 Most people want to give back to the community and one of the best ways to do so is to volunteer at an event that makes an impact on those around you.

-However some volunteering requires resources that you sometimes don't have access to.
-The idea of the application is for you to raise money for a volunteering opportunity you chose to participate in.
-The idea is like kickstarter meets volunteering.
-You pick an event near you and you share it with other people to raise a goal that allows you to follow through with the deed.
+How it works:

+Find an event happening near you, you share it with your friends, and get them to vote on events you want to participate in.
+Mean while it is encouraged that the user interacts with their friends through the app to come to a well informed decision.
+Each poll extends for 14 days and ends 14 days from the volunteering date.
+At this point the opportunity with the highest votes is picked and everyone receives a notice to confirm or decline their participation.

 #### Target Audience

 [2-4 sentences about who would use this application]

-Almost anyone can use this app however the main target would be more for students looking to build their resume for grad school, anyone looking to make an change in your community or someone who simply is looking for a pass time that has a lot of meaning behind it.
-Someone who values the quality of the place they live in and improving the lives of others in need but need the help to do so.
+Almost anyone can use this app however the main target would be more for students looking to build their resume for grad school.
+Anyone looking to make an change in your community or someone who simply is looking for a pass time that has a lot of meaning behind it.
+Finally, one who values the quality of the place they live in but need a nudge to get the the wheels to turn.

 #### Integrations